Sm00thix/IKPLS/README.rst

    :target: https://github.com/Sm00thix/IKPLS/actions/workflows/workflow.yml
    :alt: Build Status

 Fast CPU, GPU, and TPU Python implementations of Improved Kernel PLS Algorithm #1 and Algorithm #2 by Dayal and MacGregor [1]_.
-Improved Kernel PLS has been shown to be both fast [2]_ and numerically stable [3]_.
+Improved Kernel PLS is both fast [2]_ and numerically stable [3]_.
-The CPU implementations are made using NumPy [4]_ and subclass BaseEstimator from scikit-learn [5]_, allowing integration into scikit-learn's ecosystem of machine learning algorithms and pipelines.
+The CPU implementations use NumPy [4]_ and subclass BaseEstimator from scikit-learn [5]_, allowing integration into scikit-learn's ecosystem of machine learning algorithms and pipelines.
 For example, the CPU implementations can be used with scikit-learn's `cross_validate <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_validate.html>`_.
-The GPU and TPU implementations are made using Google's JAX [6]_.
-While allowing CPU, GPU, and TPU execution, automatic differentiation is also supported by JAX.
-This implies that the JAX implementations can be used together with deep learning approaches as the PLS fit is differentiable.
+The GPU and TPU implementations use Google's JAX [6]_.
+JAX supports automatic differentiation while allowing CPU, GPU, and TPU execution.
+This implies that the JAX implementations can be combined with deep learning approaches, as the PLS fit is differentiable.

-The documentation is available at https://ikpls.readthedocs.io/en/latest/, and examples can be found at https://github.com/Sm00thix/IKPLS/tree/main/examples.
+The documentation is available at https://ikpls.readthedocs.io/en/latest/; examples can be found at https://github.com/Sm00thix/IKPLS/tree/main/examples.

 ..
 [1] `Dayal, B. S., & MacGregor, J. F. (1997).
 Improved PLS algorithms.
 Journal of Chemometrics: A Journal of the Chemometrics Society, 11(1), 73-85`_.
 ..
 [2] `Alin, A. (2009).
 Comparison of PLS algorithms when the number of objects is much larger than the number of variables.
 Statistical papers, 50, 711-720`_.